Amphetamine Street Names: A Comprehensive List

 Currently, Amphetamine addiction is a serious health problem.
 For this reason, it has widespread effects on a person.
 It makes them unhealthy, more likely to die or have a low quality of life.
 The effects may also extend to many financial and legal problems.

 Mostly, street names are usually slang terms they use to refer to a drug.
-Unfortunately, you may not understand them even when they use it in front of you.
+Unfortunately, people may not understand them even when they use it in front of others.

 They base a major fraction of the street names is on the color, shape, size or effects of the medication they abuse.